How to Schedule VMware Snapshot via vSphere Scheduled Task

 This part explains how to create automatic scheduled snapshots step by step.

-Steps to schedule snapshot in vSphere Web Client
+🔹How to create scheduled snapshot task in vSphere Web Client

 1. To use vCenter schedule snapshot, you can first login vCenter Server using the vSphere Web client, then navigate to the object for which you want to schedule a task.

 2. Select Monitor > Tasks & Events > Scheduled Tasks > Schedule a New Task.